Proactive AI Adoption can be Threatening: When Help Backfires

-\textbf{Minimal agency may not suffice.} In our studies, anticipatory \emph{offering} (asking before helping) did not reduce threat compared to anticipatory \emph{providing} (acting automatically).
-Simply inserting a confirmation step may be insufficient when assistance is unsolicited.
-Designers may need to consider richer ways of preserving user agency, such as tailoring the timing or form of proactive help rather than relying on a single acceptance prompt.
+\textbf{Minimal agency may not suffice.} In our studies, anticipatory offering help did not reduce self-threat relative to anticipatory providing help.
+This suggests that an acceptance prompt alone may be insufficient to mitigate the psychological costs of unsolicited help.
+Instead of treating agency as a single yes-or-no decision, mixed-initiative systems may need to give users richer control over when proactive help appears, how it is framed, and how it unfolds over time.
+Once help has already been experienced as unsolicited and potentially threatening to the user's sense of self, a confirmation prompt may do little to change that initial interpretation.